This document was revised at the 2021 Solidarity Convention; the version published here reflects these revisions.

-In this document, we deliberately use a variety of pronouns (female, male, and gender neutral) to describe survivors.
-These pronouns include he/his, she/hers, ze/hir, and they/their (singular).2 While the numerical majority of survivors are women, we feel it is important to recognize (rather than erase) the experiences of gender non-conforming and male survivors.
+For the sake of gender and language inclusivity, we use they/them pronouns throughout this document (and encourage comrades to do so in all movement documents).
+While the majority of survivors who currently report experiences gendered violence are ciswomen, we acknowledge that gender-nonconforming, trans, and nonbinary people are at increased risk for gendered and sexual violence, and that cismen also experience gendered violence (although the latter at much lower rates).
+We feel it is important to recognize (rather than erase) the experiences of gender non-conforming and male survivors.
 At the same time, we center our analysis on the role of patriarchy in creating the conditions for sexual harassment, assault, and battery.
-While the majority of survivors are women, we do not wish to erase the experiences of gender non-confirming or male survivors.
-We also acknowledge that women may be aggressors in queer, bisexual, lesbian, or heterosexual relationships.
-We should not assume that when a woman is an aggressor, the violence or abuse is less serious or less traumatizing.
+We also acknowledge that women may be aggressors of intimate partner violence in queer, bisexual, lesbian, or heterosexual relationships.
+We are aware that not only cismen perpetratre sexual harassment and assault.
+We should not assume that when someone other than a cisman is an aggressor, the violence or abuse is less serious or less traumatizing.
 It is important to note that the rates of gendered violence in LGBTQ relationships are roughly equal to that of heterosexual relationships and similarly hidden from society.
 Thus, readers should be attentive to the fact that cases may involve situations and gender dynamics that do not necessarily match the most common narratives.

-We will refer to the body investigating these cases as “the commission”―based on the motion passed at the 2013 Solidarity Convention.
-The commission will handle cases of sexual harassment, sexual assault, and battering.
+We refer to the body investigating these cases as “the Gendered Violence Commission” or “GVC”―based on the motion passed at the 2013 Solidarity Convention.
+The GVC will handle cases of sexual harassment, sexual assault, and battering.
 Here are some working definitions and concepts useful in understanding these issues, which may be overlapping, and should not be considered exclusive.

 Sexual Abuse of Power: The essence of rape is the sexual abuse of power: an aggressor’s exploitation of dominance, influence, and control over a person in a subordinate position.
 This way of understanding sexual assault recognizes that, particularly in acquaintance rape, physical coercion can be non-existent or secondary to the aggressor’s ability to exploit their power, authority, or trust to obtain sex by intimidating the victim.
 When sexual abuse of power is central to the situation, the person often feels that there are no meaningful choices available, given their dependent position, other than to submit to unwanted sex.
 It is incumbent upon all members to be aware of imbalances of power that are generated by differences in gender, race, experience, age, sexuality, access to support networks and other resources, political experience and expertise, etc., and to ensure that these imbalances of power are not exploited in ways that lead to gendered abuse/violence.

-Consent:4 Consent is another concept that can be useful in understanding sexual assault.
-Consensual occurs when one person agrees to an act of sexual behavior.
+Consent:3 Consent is a fundamental concept in understanding gendered violence and sexual assault.
+Consent occurs when one person overtly and explicitly agrees to an act of sexual behavior.
 Consensual sexual activity occurs when all parties involved have actively communicated their agreement to an act of sexual behavior.
-Consent must be given for each new level of sexual activity--kissing, touching, penetration, etc. In order to be able to give consent, a person must have the option and ability to refuse consent without fearing consequences.
-Thus, a person who is severely intoxicated or unconscious cannot give consent.
-Pre-existing differences in power or authority between individuals can limit a person’s ability to provide consent.
-For example, a young, new activist may feel as though she does not have the option to refuse sex with the leader of a social movement organization.
+Consent must be sought and given for each new level of sexual activity–kissing, touching, penetration, etc. In order to be able to give consent, a person must have the option and ability to refuse consent without fearing consequences.
+Thus, a person who is subject to another’s social or economic authority, severely intoxicated, or unconscious cannot give full and active consent.
+Pre-existing differences in power or authority between individuals limit a person’s ability to provide consent.
+For example, a young, new activist may feel as though they do not have the option to refuse sex with the leader of a social movement organization.

 Many of us have been educated in the mainstream culture which tells us that rape only happens after one person says “no” and the other person uses force or coercion to continue sexual activity.
 Feminist activists are working to change this narrow definition.
 We believe that rape can occur when partners do not actively communicate consent for each new level of sexual activity.
 We also respect the victim’s or survivor’s right to name rape, based on their experience.